Life & Health

 for some office visits and up to a $50 copayment for emergency room visits that don’t

 Medicare Part D, also known as Medicare Prescription Drug Plan, is an optional insurance coverage that helps seniors pay for prescription drugs.
 Anyone enrolled in Medicare Part A or Part B is eligible to enroll, regardless of income.
 There are no physical exams required and applicants cannot be declined due to medical history or history of prescription drugs.

 Medicare Part D can be purchased as a stand-alone plan, known as a PDP (Prescription Drug Plan) or as part of an MA-PD (Medicare Advantage Prescription Drug).
 While plans may vary, there are several mandatory standards set by the federal government.

-Medicare can be a daunting program, but at David A. Crotts & Associates, we have trained experts ready to guide you through all the details and help you decide which plans are best for you.
+Medicare can be a daunting program, but at David A. Crotts & Associates, we can assist in guiding you through all the details and help you decide which plans are best for you.